chrislovecnm/chrislovecnm.com/resume.md

 provisioning and the usage of those provisions within VMware Virtual Cloud Director.
 Grails application utilizes Twitter Bootstrap for look and feel, and jQuery as it’s JavaScript library.
-Leveraged groovy to lazy load process XML that was created by a Spring Integration system that aggregates data from Oracle databases into XML reports.
+Leveraged groovy to lazy load process XML that was created by a Spring Integration system which aggregates data from Oracle databases into XML reports.

 Built integration bridge linking vCD and IP / Network provisioning tools.